 6. Evaporator Coils Are Frozen

 Without sufficient refrigerant, your system will not be able to absorb hot air effectively.
 This leads to excess condensation developing on the coils, which can easily freeze.
+This is something that our team is experienced in dealing with, but the sooner you get it resolved, the less likely you’ll have an AC refrigerant leak.

 7. Exhaust Smell in the Air